microsoft/Windows-driver-samples/print/autoconfig/ReadMe.md

 Build the sample
 ----------------

-The auto-configuration sample doesn’t have any binaries to be built.
+The auto-configuration sample doesn't have any binaries to be built.
 It may be installed by using **Add Printer Wizard** and supplying the AutoCnfg.INF as the INF file.

 But to build a signed driver package using Windows Driver Kit (WDK) 10 and Visual Studio 2015, for the project file (csproj) that ships with the auto-configuration sample, perform the following steps.